ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-When the DNS client and the server support this specification, the client learns of the server's support via {{I-D.ietf-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
+When the DNS client and the server support this specification, the client learns of the server's support via a mechanism such as {{?I-D.ietf-add-resolver-info}} and the client includes the EDE OPT pseudo-RR in the query.
 This allows the server to differentiate EDE-aware clients from EDE-unaware clients and respond appropriately.